Events

 Moderator/Introducer: Anand Sarwate (Electrical & Computer Engineering, Rutgers).

-Video coming soon, and check out Jacob Romanow‘s blog of this event!
+Check out the video and Jacob Romanow‘s blog of this event!

 Workshop on “The Ethics of AI Ethics.
 A Constructive Critique” with Jan-Christoph Heilinger